radiantearth/stac-best-practices/best-practices-zarr.md

 ##### Virtual Zarr Stores

-For virtual Zarr stores created using tools like Kerchunk, the link with `rel: store` SHOULD point to the reference file (e.g., JSON file) that defines the virtual Zarr store.
+For virtual Zarr stores (created using tools like Kerchunk or VirtualiZarr), the link with `rel: store` SHOULD point to the entrypoint of the virtual Zarr store.
+This may be a reference file (e.g., JSON file, Parquet file) or another format that provides the mapping to the underlying data.

 #### Media Type